hryuk/react-awesome-router/README.md

 );
 ```

-Then use Routes component where you want the routes to be rendered:
+Then, use Routes component where you want the routes to be rendered:

 ```jsx
 const App = () => {